melpon/memoize/README.md

 To collect expired values, you can use `garbage_collect/0`.
 It collects all expired values.
 Its complexity is linear.

-## MemoryStrategy - Memoize.MemoryStrategy.Eviction
+## Memory Strategy - Memoize.MemoryStrategy.Eviction

 `Memoize.MemoryStrategy.Eviction` is one of memory strategy.
 It provides many features, but slower than `Memoize.MemoryStrategy.Default`.

-The strategy is, basically, if cached memory size is exceeded `max_threshold`, collect *unused* cached values until it falls below `min_threshold`.
+The strategy is, basically, if cached memory size is exceeded `max_threshold`, *unused* cached values are collected until memory size falls below `min_threshold`.

 To use `Memoize.MemoryStrategy.Eviction`, configure `:memory_strategy` as below: